 I am a grandfather, Steiner teacher trainer and driving instructor.

-As you will see from my website, Goethean Psychology and Psychotherapy require very few (sometimes one) session as the main transformative work is done by the client over weeks, repeating the gesture pattern they will have created in the session.
+As you will see from my website, Goethean Psychology and Psychotherapy require very few (sometimes one) session as the main transformative work is done on your own over weeks, repeating the gesture pattern you will have created in the session.

-In the session itself, the client experiences an immediate shift in their inner life and this gives them the motivation to continue alone, as they discover they can take charge of their symptoms.
+In the session itself, the you will experiences an immediate shift in your inner life and this will give you the motivation to continue alone, as you discover you can take charge of your symptoms.

 Training, qualifications & experience